dchristian3188/dchristian3188.github.io/_drafts/Why Writing A PowerShell Module Is Getting Harder.md

 [Pester](https://github.com/pester/Pester) is the testing framework chosen not only by the community but the PowerShell team.
 In fact, Pester's adoption has been so wide spread, it was the first open source project to actually ship with Windows.
 Pester allows you to define scriptblocks that ensure your code is working as expected.
-The idea is every time you make a change, your run the Pester tests.
+The idea is every time you make a change, you run the Pester tests.
-As new bugs are found, you create tests to ensure your code fixes worked.
+When you find new bugs, you create tests to ensure your code fixes worked.
 Pester does have its own DSL, but still feels and reads very much like PowerShell.
 # Git